Background pattern

 Very common side effects(may affect more than 1 in 10 patients) are:

-• Reduction in the number of platelets (thrombocytopenia) and red blood cells (anemia) in the blood.
+• Decreased platelet count (thrombocytopenia) and red blood cell count (anemia) in blood.

 • Low sodium levels (hyponatremia), decreased appetite.

-• Unsteady gait and fallen foot (peroneal nerve paralysis), sensation of tingling (paresthesia).
+• Unsteady gait and foot drop (peroneal nerve paralysis), tingling sensation (paresthesia).

 • Constipation, abdominal pain, vomiting, nausea.